Flagship WSU scholarship still helping years on

 “He was a role model for students which shapes the criteria for the scholarship.
 This is our flagship scholarship which recognises the behaviours he thought were important, and it provides an opportunity to still help students today.”

 Nearly 30 years on from the establishment of the scholarship, there are still opportunities to acknowledge John.
-Visitors can seek out a memorial plaque near the campus lakes, and anyone can contribute to the fund for the John Houston Memorial Scholarship by getting in touch with the University’s Foundation on [email protected] or 07 838 4446.
+Visitors can seek out a memorial plaque near the campus lakes, and anyone can contribute to the fund for the John Houston Memorial Scholarship by donating here.
 Further information on the scholarship is available here.